leios/SoME_Topics/.github/ISSUE_TEMPLATE/COLLABORATION_REQUEST.md

 * Further contact details (maybe e-mail, maybe discord, maybe neither).
 Please note: contact details are not required in any way!
 * Additional sources that you think are interesting to the discussion
 * A quick sketch / storyboard of what you have in your head
+* Any additional licensing information.
+If you do not say anything, this post will be considered [CC-BY](https://creativecommons.org/licenses/by/2.0/).